Lake Placid vs. Anaconda: Plot

 Deputy Ferguson discovers one of the surviving sorority girls hiding on a boat.
 The traumatized girl, Melissa, is taken to a hospital, while Tully and Reba continue to search for Bethany.
 Clear Lake is evacuated by Ferguson.

 Sarah Murdoch, the sociopathic daughter of the late Peter "J.D."
 Murdoch and CEO of Wexel Hall Corporation in New York, leads a team of herself, Beach, Bickerman, and two mercenaries and go to capture the female anaconda before it lays its eggs, hoping to finish her father's work.
 One of the mercenaries is attacked by a crocodile, and Beach is forced to shoot them both.

 Tully and Reba are attacked by a crocodile, which is in turn attacked by an anaconda, which crushes the crocodile until it explodes.
 The anaconda then escapes.
 Sarah's group steals a boat, but Bickerman falls off and is dragged underwater by a crocodile.
 After landing, the other mercenary is killed by an anaconda.
 Tully and Reba kill the other anaconda and rescue Bethany, Margo, and Jane.
 They regroup along with Ferguson until Sarah and Beach arrive.
 They discover two crocodiles eating a male anaconda.
 The female anaconda appears and kills a crocodile, and a crocodile flings the male anaconda into a helicopter containing Sarah's extraction team, causing it to crash.
 The female anaconda kills the crocodile and eats Beach alive, who sacrifices his life by detonating a grenade and killing the anaconda that swallowed him, devastating Sarah's chances of completing her father's project.
 Sarah is arrested and Bickerman, who survived, emerges from the lake, laughing maniacally.
 One last crocodile appears, but Reba and Tully quickly kill it.

-In the nest of eggs laid by the female anaconda, one egg hatches to reveal a baby anaconda with crocodile-like attributes.
+In the nest of eggs laid by the female anaconda, one egg hatches to reveal an anaconda hatchling with crocodile-like attributes.